U.S. House will not return next week due to COVID-19 risk

 “As I understand it, the Senate is coming back so they can confirm judges, and confirm executive appointments.
 Now whether they are going to do any substantive legislation is another question,” he said.
 As for the White House, Hoyer said it was arguable whether its nightly news conferences on the coronavirus amounted to work.

-In the interim before the House returns to Washington, Hoyer said he was seeking agreement with House Republicans on allowing committees to do “virtual” work, using technology to meet and draft legislation.
+In the interim before the House returns to Washington, Hoyer said he was seeking agreement with House Republicans on allowing committees to do their work remotely.

-Reporting by David Morgan, Susan Cornwell and Doina Chiacu; Editing by Bernadette Baum and Jonathan Oatis
+Reporting by David Morgan, Susan Cornwell and Doina Chiacu; Editing by Bernadette Baum, Jonathan Oatis and Richard Chang